HOW IT WORKS

 Do you provide doctor’s notes and sick notes?

-During a pediatric consultation, clinicians can write notes for your children to return to, or be dismissed from, school, activities, camp, and more, if needed.
+During a pediatric visit, doctors can write notes for your children to return to, or be dismissed from, school, activities, camp, and more, if needed.

-During an adult consultation, our clinicians can only provide a note stating the date when a patient was seen and that a treatment plan/care was established.
+During an adult visit, K Health-affiliated clinicians can only provide a note stating the date when they saw you and that care was provided.

 Hand, Foot, & Mouth Disease: Symptoms & Treatment